Podiatry (specialist foot care)

 • Hospitals

-Podiatrists are the right people to help you if your foot problems do not require treatment by a doctor.
+Podiatrists are the right people to help you if your foot problems do not need to be treated by a doctor.
 However, if you notice skin damage like open ulcers or inflammation, you will need to be treated by a doctor.

 You can find specialist foot care professionals based in Germany on the websites of the following organizations:

-When does my health insurer pay for podiatric treatment?
+When does your health insurer pay for podiatric treatment?

 You have to pay 10 euros per prescription plus 10% of the treatment costs yourself.
-If, for instance, one treatment session costs 30 euros, you will have to pay 19 euros for three treatments (the basic fee of 10 euros per prescription, plus 3 x 3 euros).
+If, for instance, one session costs 50 euros, you will have to pay 40 euros for a total of six sessions (the basic fee of 10 euros per prescription, plus 6 x 5 euros).
+The part that you cover yourself is paid at the podiatry practice.

-Bundesministerium der Justiz und für Verbraucherschutz.
-Gesetz über den Beruf der Podologin und des Podologen (Podologengesetz – PodG).
-August 15, 2019.
+Bundesministerium der Justiz (BMJ), Bundesamt für Justiz (BfJ).
+Gesetz über den Beruf der Podologin und des Podologen (Podologengesetz - PodG).
+2021.

 Gemeinsamer Bundesausschuss (G-BA).
-Richtlinie über die Verordnung von Heilmitteln in der vertragsärztlichen Versorgung (Heilmittel-Richtlinie/HeilM-RL).
-2021.
+Richtlinie über die Verordnung von Hilfsmitteln in der vertragsärztlichen Versorgung (Hilfsmittel-Richtlinie).
+2019.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.